-The TROJAN Card, Troy's unique debit card system, was instituted as a means for students, faculty, and staff to conveniently, easily, and safely manage campus life.
-Since its inception, the program has expanded to include off-campus locations.
+The TROJAN Card, Troy's unique card system that allows students, faculty, and staff to conveniently, easily, and safely manage campus.
 This money-management account is accessed through each student, faculty, or staff's ID card.
-The TROJAN Card eliminates the need to carry cash or a checkbook to take care of daily incidentals.
+The TROJAN Card eliminates the need to carry cash or a checkbook to take care of daily incidentals on campus and is the only means of accessing your meal plan or dining dollars.
 By using your TROJAN Card at participating locations, your account is simply debited for the purchased amount.
-A TROJAN Card account may be opened at the Box Office in person or by mail.
+A TROJAN Card account may be opened at the Box Office.